prathamesh-dukare/slides-controll/README.md

 Slide controll is a tool with which you can controll your presentations from your phone, tablet or any other computer.

-How to use guide is available [here](https://peerlist.io/prathamesh/articles/peerlist-hackathon-project-demo).
+How to use Guide/Demo is available [here](https://peerlist.io/prathamesh/articles/peerlist-hackathon-project-demo).

 ## Tech Stack